nesquena/rabl/README.md

 ## Usage ##

+Basic usage of the templater:

+    # app/views/users/show.json.rabl
+    attributes :id, :foo, :bar

+This will generate a json response with the attributes specified.
+You can also include arbitrary code:

+    # app/views/users/show.json.rabl
+    code :full_name do |u|
+      u.first_name + " " + u.last_name
+    end

+You can also add children nodes:

+    child @posts => :foobar do
+      attributes :id, :title
+    end

+or use existing model associations:

+    child :posts => :foobar do
+      attributes :id, :title
+    end

+You can also extend other rabl templates to reduce duplication:

+    # app/views/users/show.json.rabl
+    child @address do
+      extends "address/item"
+    end

+or get access to the hash representation of another object:

+    code :location do
+      { :place => partial("web/users/address", :object => @address) }
+    end

+You can also append attributes to the root node:

+    glue @post do
+      attribute :id => :post_id
+    end

+There is also the ability to extend other rabl templates with additional attributes:

+    extends "base"

+    code :release_year do |m|
+      date = m.release_date || m.series_start
+      date.try(:year)
+    end

 ## Issues ##

  * I am sloppy and once again failed to unit test this.
 Don't use it in production until I do obviously.